 The VA and CPAP Machines

 If you have a breathing machine, you need to provide medical evidence that it was prescribed by the doctor.
 As well as a letter from your doctor stating that this device is medically necessary for your sleep apnea.
 No longer is it sufficient to just provide the records for a breathing machine.
-The VA won’t assume anything, but by giving a letter of the doctor’s opinion, this will help to solidify your claim.
+The VA won’t assume anything, but giving a letter of the doctor’s opinion will help to solidify your claim.

 In the past, using a CPAP (Continuous Positive Airway Pressure) machine was the only way to get your claim approved.
 Now, a CPAP is just one of the available treatments.
 If you don’t have a breathing machine, you can buy one here.
 Having evidence from a breathing machine can significantly speed up your decision!